YonatanEdri/HomeAssignmentConnect/README.md

 * To change the port/ database server ip/ db password etc use the yonaConf.json file

+* I used web.postman.co to send the request but any frontend app will be able to do the same just need to adjust this server's ip

 To run the server use:
     node main.js